(c) NetKnights GmbH 2025, https://netknights.it

 role = content.get("result").get("value").get("role")

-loginname = content.get("result").get("value").get("username")
+username = content.get("result").get("value").get("username")

-realm = content.get("result").get("value").get("realm") or get_default_realm()
+realm = content.get("result").get("value").get("realm")

-# At this point the logged in user is not necessarily a user object.
+# At this point the logged-in user is not necessarily a user object.
 It can

 # also be a local admin.

-logout_time_pol = Match.generic(g, scope=SCOPE.WEBUI, action=ACTION.LOGOUTTIME,
+logout_time_pol = Match.generic(g, scope=SCOPE.WEBUI, action=PolicyAction.LOGOUTTIME, user_object=user,

-user=loginname, realm=realm).action_values(unique=True)
+user=username, realm=realm).action_values(unique=True)

-timeout_action_pol = Match.generic(g, scope=SCOPE.WEBUI, action=ACTION.TIMEOUT_ACTION,
+timeout_action_pol = Match.generic(g, scope=SCOPE.WEBUI, action=PolicyAction.TIMEOUT_ACTION, user_object=user,

-user=loginname, realm=realm).action_values(unique=True)
+user=username, realm=realm).action_values(unique=True)

-audit_page_size_pol = Match.generic(g, scope=SCOPE.WEBUI, action=ACTION.AUDITPAGESIZE,
+audit_page_size_pol = Match.generic(g, scope=SCOPE.WEBUI, action=PolicyAction.AUDITPAGESIZE, user_object=user,

-user=loginname, realm=realm).action_values(unique=True)
+user=username, realm=realm).action_values(unique=True)

-token_page_size_pol = Match.generic(g, scope=SCOPE.WEBUI, action=ACTION.TOKENPAGESIZE,
+token_page_size_pol = Match.generic(g, scope=SCOPE.WEBUI, action=PolicyAction.TOKENPAGESIZE, user_object=user,

-user=loginname, realm=realm).action_values(unique=True)
+user=username, realm=realm).action_values(unique=True)

-user_page_size_pol = Match.generic(g, scope=SCOPE.WEBUI, action=ACTION.USERPAGESIZE,
+user_page_size_pol = Match.generic(g, scope=SCOPE.WEBUI, action=PolicyAction.USERPAGESIZE, user_object=user,

-user=loginname, realm=realm).action_values(unique=True)
+user=username, realm=realm).action_values(unique=True)

 token_wizard_2nd = bool(role == ROLE.USER

-and Match.generic(g, scope=SCOPE.WEBUI, action=ACTION.TOKENWIZARD2ND,
+and Match.generic(g, scope=SCOPE.WEBUI, action=PolicyAction.TOKENWIZARD2ND,

-user=loginname, realm=realm).policies())
+user=username, realm=realm).policies())

 admin_dashboard = (role == ROLE.ADMIN

-and Match.generic(g, scope=SCOPE.WEBUI, action=ACTION.ADMIN_DASHBOARD,
+and Match.generic(g, scope=SCOPE.WEBUI, action=PolicyAction.ADMIN_DASHBOARD,

-user=loginname, realm=realm).any())
+user=username, realm=realm).any())

-token_rollover = Match.generic(g, scope=SCOPE.WEBUI, action=ACTION.TOKENROLLOVER,
+token_rollover = Match.generic(g, scope=SCOPE.WEBUI, action=PolicyAction.TOKENROLLOVER, user_object=user,

-user=loginname, realm=realm).action_values(unique=False)
+user=username, realm=realm).action_values(unique=False)

 token_wizard = False